GuineaPing/fitofan/README.md

 * For app navigation better to use tabbar widget

 #### Prepare Questions:
-#### - [ ] List any questions or clarifications you need before starting the implementation.
+#### - [x] List any questions or clarifications you need before starting the implementation.
 This could include questions about design details, data requirements, or existing project constraints.
 * What is the function of application?
 * What API calls to use?
 * What is the intended sequence of user actions?
 * What should happen on pressing button 'Follow'?
-* The same question about registration, mail, top right favorites and arrow buttons.
+* The same question about 'registration', 'mail', top right 'favorites' and 'arrow' buttons.
 * How should to handle user session and settings?
 * What data associated to controls and models?
 * How the Sport Score calculates?